silvercircle/silvercircle.github.io/_posts/2017-11-02-tabbed-content-in-jekyll.md

 ## Demonstration

-Here is a demontration.
+Here is a demonstration.
 The include fragment is called with the following parameters:
 {% raw %}
 ```liquid
 {% include tabcontrol.html bodyclass="fullborder" tabs=page.tabs id="foo" %}
 ```